 One of the delights of this chapter of Len Deighton's London Dossier is learning how much or how little the pubs you know have altered.
 Remarkably, the total number doesn't seem to have changed much.
 There were about 7,000 pubs in London in 1967, which according to some sources is the same number as exists today.
 And those that were steeped in history are still as steeped today.
 Perhaps even more steeped.

 Ever had a favourite pub themed up?
 It's not a new phenomenon.
 Adrian rails against the pub owners and property developers who want to revamp, rebuild, refurbish or just plain demolish the local boozers.
 He cites the paradox of the Greyhound in Kensington Square, whose Victorian furniture was ripped out during modernisation, while half a mile away a modern pub was renamed the Hansom Cab and given a Victorian theme.
 Crazy.

 In his brief introduction to the chapter, Len Deighton provides advice about London's pubs that is today spectacularly useless.
 Public bars are always cheaper than lounge and saloon bars; that sort of thing.
 "If you are looking for the best value in cooked lunches, ask in the public bar.
 (You'll get) a handful of bent cutlery and an excellent hot, meat-and-two-veg-style, meal.
 Food served in pubs is subsidised by the breweries."

-Next week, Daniel Farson messes about on the Thames.
+Next time, Daniel Farson messes about on the Thames.